McKenzie Friend Service

 If your case goes to trial, we support you by organising all required documents.
 We prepare a s.25 statement (addressing the court’s key criteria), arrange for witnesses, draft cross-examination questions and closing arguments.

-Save on Legal Fees: Sort Out Your Financial Claims with Ease!
+Save On Legal Fees: Sort Out Your Financial Claims With Ease!

 Call us at 0121 582 2499 or Request a Free Callback